China's Xi hosts meeting of key economic policy body, media says | Law-Order

 China's Xi hosts meeting of key economic policy body, media says

-China's President Xi Jingping on Friday hosted the fourth meeting of a key economic policy body, the Central Financial and Economic Affairs Commission, Chinese state media reported.
+China's President Xi Jinping on Friday held a meeting of a key economic policy body, the Central Financial and Economic Affairs Commission, to discuss providing support to manufacturers and lowering logistics costs, Chinese state media reported.

-The meeting discussed providing support to manufacturers through equipment upgrades and lowering logistics costs to help boost investment and consumption, the report said.
+Xi said "logistics is central to the real economy as it connects production and consumption," while urging policymakers to "enhance the core competitiveness of industry and improve the efficiency of economic operations," the report said.
+Officials agreed that large-scale equipment renewal across the manufacturing sector would help promote investment and consumption, the report added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)